hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * **First Video Tutorial** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) posted on Monday, Esfand 5
    - Brief on Working in Clould based Services, such as Google Colab
    - Brief Introduction of GIT
-   - Video: Posted in the Skype Group.
+   - Video: Posted in the Skype Group

 * **Session One** by [Erfan Rostami](https://github.com/Erfaan-Rostami) was on Wednesday, Esfand 7
    - Introduction to Python